wess/stim/docs/Syntax-Reference.md

-# Spark Syntax Reference
+# Stim Syntax Reference

-Complete reference for Spark language syntax and grammar.
+Complete reference for Stim language syntax and grammar.

 ## Table of Contents